AlhassanEbrahime/JPA_Hibernate_Core/02-Context/README.md

       Map<String, String> props = new HashMap<>();
         props.put("hibernate.show_sql","true");
 ```
-- To view sql queries sent to the database

 - To make the updates to an Entity ( Table ) automatically